CS7-404-DIP-M24/a4-schlechter-afk/README.md

 - images/ will contain images used for the questions.
 - Make sure you run your Jupyter notebook before submitting, to save all outputs.

+## NOTE: The output for `q2` is too big, thus due to rendering issues the image is not visible, hence the output was cleared from the notebook and the output image was stored in the `images` directory [here](images/q2_output_experiment.png) for reference.